top of page

 This simple practice prevents misunderstandings and allows both partners to feel heard.

 Instead, pause for 60 seconds before responding.
-This short pause helps regulate emotions and allows you to listen more clearly instead of reacting automatically.
+This short pause helps regulate emotions, clarifies what you really need, and allows you to listen more clearly instead of reacting automatically.

 This shows emotional understanding rather than defensiveness.